justintanner/universal-emacs-keybindings/README.md

 # Universal Emacs Keybindings

-A collection of scripts that bring **most** Emacs keybindings to Mac OSX and Windows.
+Scripts that bring **most** Emacs keybindings to Mac OSX and Windows.

 ## Features

-* Ctrl-Space space be used to mark and cut text
+* Ctrl-Space space be used to preform Emacs style text selection in other apps
 * Supports Emacs prefix keys such as Ctrl-xs (save)
 * Allows you to specify app specific overrides (Google Chrome)
 * Apps with native Emacs keybindings are behave as normal